 About the Artist

 William Wegman was born in 1943 in Holyoke, Massachusetts.
 He received a B.F.A. in painting from the Massachusetts College of Art, Boston in 1965 and an M.F.A. in painting from the University of Illinois, Champagne-Urbana in 1967.
 From 1968 to 1970 he taught at the University of Wisconsin.
 In the fall of 1970 he moved to Southern California where he taught for one year at California State College, Long Beach.
+In 1971 He moved to Santa Monica.
 By the early 70s, Wegman's work was being exhibited in museums and galleries internationally.
-In addition to solo shows with Sonnabend Gallery in Paris and New York, Situation Gallery in London and Konrad Fisher Gallery in Dusseldorf , his work was included in such seminal exhibitions as "When Attitudes Become Form," and "Documenta V" and regularly featured in Interfunktionen, Artforum and Avalanche.
+In addition to solo shows with Sonnabend Gallery in Paris and New York, Situation Gallery in London and Konrad Fisher Gallery in Dusseldorf , his work was included in such seminal exhibitions as "When Attitudes Become Form," and "Documenta V" and regularly featured in Interfunktionen, Artforum and Avalanche magazines.

-Numerous retrospectives of Wegman's work have been made among them "Wegman's World," which opened at the Walker Art Center, Minneapolis in 1981 and toured the United States and "William Wegman: Paintings, Drawings, Photographs, Videotapes," which opened at the Kunstmuseum, Lucerne in 1990 traveling to venues across Europe and the United States including the Pompidou Center, Paris and The Whitney Museum of American Art, New York.
-More recent exhibitions have included retrospectives in Sweden, Japan, Korea and Spain and, most recently the exhibition "Funney/Strange," which opened at the Brooklyn Museum of Art in 2006 with a catalogue published by Yale University, making its final stop at the Wexner Center for the Arts, Columbus in the fall of 2007.
+Numerous retrospectives of Wegman's work have toured Europe, Asia and the United States including: "Wegman's World," at the Walker Art Center, Minneapolis in 1981; "William Wegman: Paintings, Drawings, Photographs, Videotapes," which opened at the Kunstmuseum, Lucerne in 1990 and traveled to venues across Europe and the United States including the Centre Pompidou, Paris and The Whitney Museum of American Art, New York; "Funney/Strange" which opened at the Brooklyn Museum of Art in 2006 and made its final stop at the Wexner Center for the Arts, Columbus in the fall of 2007 and ?Hello Nature? which opened at the Bowdoin Museum of Art in 2012 and travelled to Artipelag in Stockholm, Sweden.
+Recent museum exhibitions have included touring retrospectives in Japan, Korea and Spain and numerous gallery exhibitions including in 2016 "William Wegman: New and Used Furniture" at Marc Selwyn Fine Art, Los Angeles and "William Wegman: Paintings" at Sperone Westwater Gallery, New York.

-William Wegman lives in New York and Maine where he continues to make videos, to take photographs and to make drawings and paintings.
+William Wegman lives in New York and Maine where he continues to paint, draw, make videos and take photographs with his dogs Flo and Topper.

 © 2017 William Wegman.
 All rights reserved.